jmoudrik/jmoudrik.github.io/_posts/2016-01-15-convolutional_neural_net_for_Go_strength_prediction.markdown

 * 5.116 Win/Loss points

-The results in the paper had a slightly bigger domain of 26 ranks instead of 24, but roughly it is comparable.
-So 4.66 of our brave new deep network is better than all but the dominating feature, and this from just one game position with history of size 4.
+The results in the paper had a slightly bigger domain of 26 ranks instead of 24, but roughly the numbers are still comparable.
+So **4.66** our brave new simplistic deep network has is better than all but the dominating feature (extracted from at least 10 games), and this from just one game position with history of size 4.
+Given that average game in the dataset is about 190 moves long, 10 games is 380 times more information than the network has.

-Cool indeed!
+**Cool indeed!**

 ### What next? ###